-Elton John’s ‘Rocket Man’ under the microscope – why is it so good?
+We put Elton John’s ‘Rocket Man’ under the musical microscope to discover why it's so good

 We’ve picked apart one of Elton John’s most famous songs, and tried to work out what makes it so special (hint: it’s a lot to do with a very juicy pedal steel guitar slide).